$JENNER Purchasers Have Opportunity to Lead $JENNER Securities Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

 NEW YORK, Nov.
-22, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the cryptocurrency "$JENNER" on the Solana and/or Ethereum blockchains between May 26, 2024 and the present, inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 17, 2025.
+27, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of the cryptocurrency "$JENNER" on the Solana and/or Ethereum blockchains between May 26, 2024 and the present, inclusive (the "Class Period"), of the important January 17, 2025 lead plaintiff deadline.

 So what: If you purchased $JENNER during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.